ajvb/awesome-tor/README.md

 - [The Tor Network - 2013](https://www.youtube.com/watch?v=CJNxbpbHA-I) - Roger Dingledine and Jacob Appelbaum discuss contemporary Tor Network issues related to censorship, security, privacy and anonymity online.
 - [Tor: Hidden Services and Deanonymisation - 2014](https://www.youtube.com/watch?v=oZdeRmlj8Gw) - This talk presents the results from what we believe to be one of the largest studies into Tor Hidden Services (The Darknet) to date.

+# Development and research tools

+- [Chutney](https://www.torproject.org/getinvolved/volunteer.html.en#project-chutney) - Integration test suite that spawns a local tor network, checking the interactions of its components.
+- [Compass](https://www.torproject.org/getinvolved/volunteer.html.en#project-compass) - Web and command line application that filters and aggregates the Tor relays based on various attributes.
+- [DocTor](https://www.torproject.org/getinvolved/volunteer.html.en#project-doctor) - Notification service that monitors newly published descriptor information for issues.
+This is primarily a service to help the tor directory authority operators, but it also checks for a handful of other issues like sybil attacks.
+- [ExitMap](https://www.torproject.org/getinvolved/volunteer.html.en#project-exitmap) - Scanner for the Tor network by Philipp Winter to detect malicious and misconfigured exits.
+- [Fingerprint Central](https://fpcentral.tbb.torproject.org/) - Website aimed at studying the diversity of browser fingerprints and providing developers with data to help them design good defenses.
+- [Metrics](https://www.torproject.org/getinvolved/volunteer.html.en#project-metrics) - Processing and analytics of consensus data, provided to users via the metrics portal.
+This has been under active development for several years by Karsten Loesing.
+- [OnionScan](https://onionscan.org/) - Help operators of Onion services find and fix operational security issues with their location-hidden services.
+- [Onionoo](https://www.torproject.org/getinvolved/volunteer.html.en#project-onionoo) - JSON based protocol to learn information about currently running Tor relays and bridges.
+- [Relay Search ("Atlas")](https://metrics.torproject.org/rs.html) - Web application to discover Tor relays and bridges, providing useful information on how relays are configured along with graphics about their past usage, formerly "Atlas." ([Source code](https://gitweb.torproject.org/atlas.git))
+- [Shadow](https://www.torproject.org/getinvolved/volunteer.html.en#project-shadow) - Discrete-event network simulator that runs the real Tor software as a plug-in.
+Shadow is open-source software that enables accurate, efficient, controlled, and repeatable Tor experimentation.
+- [Tor Bulk Exitlist (TorBEL)](https://www.torproject.org/getinvolved/volunteer.html.en#project-torbel) - Provides a method of identifying if IPs belong to exit nodes or not.
+This is a replacement for TorDNSEL which is a stable (though unmaintained) Haskell application for this purpose.
+The initial version of TorBEL was started in GSOC 2010 but since then the project has been inactive.
+- [TorFlow](https://www.torproject.org/getinvolved/volunteer.html.en#project-torflow) - Library and collection of services for actively monitoring the Tor network.
+These include the Bandwidth Scanners (measuring throughput of relays) and SoaT (scans for malicious or misconfigured exit nodes).
+- [Tor Path Simulator (TorPS)](https://www.torproject.org/getinvolved/volunteer.html.en#project-torps) - Tool for efficiently simulating path selection in Tor.
+It chooses circuits and assigns user streams to those circuits in the same way that Tor does.
+TorPS is fast enough to perform thousands of simulations over periods of months.

 # End-user tools

 - [GetTor](https://www.torproject.org/getinvolved/volunteer.html.en#project-gettor) - E-mail autoresponder providing Tor's packages over SMTP.
 This has been relatively unchanged for quite a while.